jynik/reid/README.md

 ## Viewing an exported XML's contents

 While the exported XML library files are human-readable text, they a bit dense and a bit tough to review manually.
-The `read-enxml` program's "show" command can be used to summarize the contents of the XML file.
+The `reid-enxml` program's "show" command can be used to summarize the contents of the XML file.
 For large library exports, it may take a few seconds to load the XML file.